dotlang/language/README.md

 A set of core packages will be included in the language which provide basic and low-level functionality (This part may be written in C):

+- Security policy (how to call a code you don't trust)
 - Calling C/C++ methods
 - Load code on the fly and hot swap
 - Data conversion